digigaia/kudu/README.md

 ### API DESIGN

-- we should `pub use serde_json::Value as antelope::Variant` or find another type

 - rename `ABIEncoder::from_abi` to `ABIEncoder::with_abi` ?

 - rename ABISerializable to ABISerialize to be consistent with `serde`.
 Check other nomenclature as well.